 Biography and education

 Whitney S. May, Ph.D., is an associate professor of instruction for the Department of English at Texas State University.
 She received her B.A. in English and M.A. in Literature from Texas State University and her Ph.D. in American Studies from the University of Texas.
 Her primary research interests include the Gothic and nineteenth-century horror literature, as well as depictions of the carnivalesque in horror fiction and in popular culture.
-Her recent work includes the edited collection Encountering Pennywise: Critical Perspectives on Stephen King's IT (University Press of Mississippi, 2022) and chapters in: Humanity in a Black Mirror: Essays on Posthuman Fantasies in a Technological Near Future (McFarland, 2023) and Displaced: Literature of Indigeneity, Migration, and Trauma (Routledge, 2020).
+Her recent work includes the upcoming monograph The Circus Clown in American Capitalist Folklore (Bloomsbury Academic, 2027) and the edited collection Encountering Pennywise: Critical Perspectives on Stephen King's IT (University Press of Mississippi, 2022).
+She has published chapters in: Humanity in a Black Mirror: Essays on Posthuman Fantasies in a Technological Near Future (McFarland, 2023) and Displaced: Literature of Indigeneity, Migration, and Trauma (Routledge, 2020).

-Other recent work has been published in PopMatters, Children's Literature, Gothic Studies, Supernatural Studies, and The Edgar Allan Poe Review.
+Other work has appeared in PopMatters, Children's Literature, Gothic Studies, Supernatural Studies, The Conversation, and The Edgar Allan Poe Review.